Quadriffis/immortal-millionaire/12 - have your money generate money.md

 - Smaller companies that look like they will grow (Vanguard Global Small Cap)
 - Sustainable companies (Sustainable Europe Index Fund)
 - Companies in healthcare (Vanguard Health Care Index Fund)

+# You can also lend money to governments (bond index fund)

+Bonds are loans.
+You offer the bond issuer money right now, and they promise to give you back a set amount later.
+Common bond issuers are governments and corporations.

+> A government bond allows you to give a government money, and at the end of the term (e.g. a year) they give you back more.

+So what if a government can't pay you back?
+It has happened before (Greece, Iceland etc) and will certainly happen again.
+You can buffer against this by buying an index of bonds.

+A share of a bond index means you are investing small amounts in many bonds at the same time.
+If you invest in a bond index you are at less risk of a government failing to pay their debts.